-~~These~~ Those ~~past~~ alterations ~~have~~ resulted from ~~the present use of~~ stream courses used as storm drains, and past land use practices which produced large amounts of sediment, contributing to creek degradation.
-Alterations also included installation of structures such as tide gates, which prevent or severely limit ~~access for anadromous~~ fish passage to all creeks ~~except for~~ but Jacoby, Janes and Jolly Giant creeks.
+~~These~~ ~~Those~~ past alterations ~~have~~ resulted from ~~the present use of~~ stream courses ~~being used as for~~ stormwater ~~conveyance~~ drains, and past land use practices ~~that which~~ produced large amounts of sediment, ~~that contributed contributing~~ to creek degradation.
+Alterations also included ~~installation of~~ structures such as tide gates ~~that, which~~ prevent or severely limit ~~access for anadromous~~ fish ~~passage to all~~ creeks except for ~~but~~ Jacoby, Janes and Jolly Giant creeks.

-The Resource Conservation and Management Element contains overall goals and policies for creek management, which are supported by the Creeks Management Plan policies and implementation measures.
-The Creeks Management Plan provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.
+The Resource Conservation & Management Element contains overall goals and policies for creek management, which are supported by the Creeks Management Plan policies and implementation measures. - The Creeks Management Plan provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.

-~~-The City has implemented dozens of stream restoration in the last thirty years to address habitat degradation and fish passage, though many restoration opportunities remain.
-Additionally, the implementation of the City's MS4 Stormwater Permit has helped to reduce With the exception of Except for Jacoby Creek, the riparian forests have been completely removed from at least half of each stream channel.
-Pollutants from a variety of sources, including petroleum products from urban run-off and suspended sediments from soil erosion, from entering the City's creeks and riparian areas. have degraded the appearance and the biological integrity of the creeks.~~
+~~-The City has implemented many dozens of stream restoration projects in the last thirty years to address habitat degradation and fish passage limitations, although many restoration opportunities remain.
+Additionally, the implementation of the City's Municipal Separate Storm System (MS4) Stormwater Permit has helped to reduce With the exception of Except for Jacoby Creek, the riparian forests have been completely removed from at least half of each stream channel.
+Pollutants from a variety of sources, including petroleum products from urban runoff and suspended sediments from soil erosion, from entering the City's creeks and riparian areas. have degraded the appearance and the biological integrity of the creeks.~~

 Jolly Giant Creek is one of Arcata's urban creeks.
-The headwaters of Jolly Giant Creek start in the Arcata Community Forest and flow through the urban downtown before becoming tidally influenced near Samoa Boulevard where its name changes to Butcher Slough.
+The headwaters of Jolly Giant Creek ~~start~~ is in the Arcata Community Forest, and the creek flows through the urban downtown before becoming tidally influenced near Samoa Boulevard where its name changes to Butcher Slough.
 Butcher Slough flows into Humboldt Bay at the Arcata Marsh.
 Jolly Giant Creek was dammed in the 1930s to provide drinking water to the City.
 In 1964, the City transitioned to using the Mad River for its source of drinking water, but the dam remained in place.
-As the City was urbanized, sections of Jolly Giant Creek were realigned and routed through culverts and paved over for road crossings and other forms of urban development.
-Restoration efforts in Jolly Giant Creek started in the 1980s and continue to current day with the goals of enhancing fish and wildlife habitat and reducing flooding by daylighting culverted sections of the creek, realigning sections of the channel, removing barriers to fish migration, planting native riparian and wetland vegetation, and establishing City protection zones/easements along the creek corridor.
+As the City ~~was~~ became urbanized, sections of Jolly Giant Creek were realigned and routed through culverts and paved over for road crossings and other forms of urban development.
+Restoration efforts in Jolly Giant Creek started in the 1980s and continue to the current day, with the goals of enhancing fish and wildlife habitat and reducing flooding by daylighting culverted sections of the creek, realigning sections of the creek channel, removing barriers to fish passage migration, planting native riparian and wetland vegetation, and establishing City protection zones/easements along the creek corridor.